ExeCuteUK/RSFM/replit.md

 R.S International Freight Manager is a web-based freight management system designed to replace a legacy VB6 application.
 Its primary purpose is to manage import/export shipments, customs clearances, customer records, invoicing, and freight rate calculations, providing an enterprise-grade solution for logistics operations.
 The system handles three core workflows: Import Shipments, Export Shipments, and Custom Clearances, all sharing a unified job reference system starting at #26001.
 A key feature is the automatic generation of Custom Clearance jobs when an Import Shipment is marked "R.S To Clear", sharing the same job reference.
 The system also supports multi-currency financial fields and maintains separate databases for Import Customers, Export Customers, and Export Receivers.
 Each job type is visually differentiated with distinct color themes for clarity.

+The application now includes comprehensive file upload functionality integrated with Replit's App Storage (object storage), allowing users to attach files to shipments and custom clearances.
+Files are stored persistently and can be downloaded directly from the system.

 ## User Preferences

 Preferred communication style: Simple, everyday language.